(500 words) [original publication date 25th March 2016]

-“Graham, my son, he works in a research laboratory in Lincoln university, I’ve just been talking about him!”
+“Graham, my son, he works in a research laboratory at Lincoln University, I’ve just been talking about him!”

 “Oh yes, of course,” I say, instantly regretting it.

 Twisted, arthritic fingers hand me a sealed envelope and I feel a sudden remorse.
 I smile.
-“I can drop it round tomorrow.”
+“I can drop it around tomorrow.”

 The next day I’m wandering around endless corridors, feeling like an imposter.
 I’d told a security guard that I had a message for ‘Graham’.
-“Oh, Professor Harrison you mean,” he’d said, smiling knowingly.
-He’d waved me through, presumably considering me no threat to the establishment.
+“Oh, Professor Harrison you mean,” he said, smiling knowingly.
+He waved me through, presumably considering me no threat to the establishment.

 Finally, I reach the right department and press a buzzer.
 A white-coated man, wearing gold-rimmed glasses, comes to the door.

-“Sorry to bother you, I’ve an envelope for Professor Harrison.”
+“Sorry to bother you, I’ve got an envelope for Professor Harrison.”